monssef12/FreeRTOS-UART/README.md

-# FreeRTOS UART Echo Example
+# FreeRTOS UART Echo Example on STM32F4

 ## Overview
-This project demonstrates the use of FreeRTOS tasks and queues to implement a UART echo application on an STM32 microcontroller.
-It highlights how to handle UART communication in a multitasking environment without relying on interrupts.
+This project demonstrates the use of FreeRTOS tasks and queues to implement a UART echo(receive what send) application on an STM32f4 microcontroller.
+It highlights how to handle UART communication in a multitasking environment and without relying on interrupts.

 ## Features
 - FreeRTOS-based multitasking with separate tasks for UART reception and transmission
-- Queue-based communication allowing safe data passing between tasks
+- Queue-based communication allowing data passing between tasks
-- Blocking UART reception receiving data character-by-character in a dedicated task
-- Buffered UART transmission accumulating characters until a complete message (terminated by carriage return and newline) is received, then sending the entire message back
+- Buffered UART transmission accumulating characters until a complete message (terminated by \r\n) is received, then sending the entire message back
 - Simple, clean, and portable design for easy understanding and extension

 ## Project Structure
 - **main.c**: Initializes peripherals, creates FreeRTOS tasks, and starts the scheduler
 - **StartUartReceive task**: Blocks on UART reception, pushing received bytes into a FreeRTOS queue
 - **StartUartSend task**: Collects bytes from the queue, buffers them, and transmits complete messages upon detecting newline sequences
-- **FreeRTOS queue**: Handles safe communication between receive and send tasks
+- **uartQueue queue**: Handles safe communication between receive and send tasks

 ## Usage
 Connect the STM32 UART pins to a serial terminal (such as Tera Term) configured for 115200 baud.